posd2017f/homework/README.md

 Everyone's CI job had updated, so it should pull the repository once you push commit.
 If it does not work, email us.

 #### Assignment requirement
+9/30 Update
  1. Implement number.h and write its unit tests in utTerm.h.
+ 2. Three are three methods in number.h, value(), symbol() and match().
- 2. Modify your implementations so that can meet all tests in in utTerm.h.
+ 3. Modify your implementations so that can meet all tests in in utTerm.h.
- 3. Write the corresponding makefile to generate executable file which named `hw2`.
+ 4. Write the corresponding makefile to generate executable file which named `hw2`.
- 4. Make sure your CI job is passed before deadline.
+ 5. Make sure your CI job is passed before deadline.

 #### Marks